Dropineth/dropinton/README.md

 ### 1. **DeFi Yield Maximizers**

 Using the **DeDust Protocol**, users can deposit their TON or USDT in yield farming contracts to maximize their returns.
-Users can participate in liquidity pools and receive rewards in $DROP or other tokens, helping increase the sustainability of the Tree Planting Fund.
+Users can participate in liquidity pools and receive rewards in $TON or other tokens, helping increase the sustainability of the Tree Planting Fund.

 ### 2. **DeDust Swap Implementation**

-Users can swap between TON, USDT, and $DROP directly on the DeDust protocol, utilizing automated market makers (AMMs) for efficient and low-cost trading.
+Users can swap between TON and USDT directly on the DeDust protocol, utilizing automated market makers (AMMs) for efficient and low-cost trading.

 ### 3. **User-Facing DeFi Apps**